-I recently spent a few days in London - any shopper’s paradise!
+London is any shopper’s paradise & it's a great destination for finding shoes in larger sizes.
 So here’s the lowdown on where to find shoes in size 9+ UK (43+ EU, 11+ US) in central London.

 The good news is that the niche shops specialising in larger sizes are all located together on Chiltern Street.
 Baker Street is the closest tube station and Madame Tussaud’s is the nearest major tourist attraction.
 All the shops are on the lower end of the street, between Blandford Street and Dorset Street, about a 15 minute stroll from the main department stores on Oxford Street.
 Here’s a Google map with all the Chiltern Street shops marked on it, and if you zoom out, I’ve also marked in the department stores mentioned below: